Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

-There is a natural action of the braid group $\mathcal{B}(\mathfrak{g})$ on $\Oo_\e$, that we will use.
-Namely, let $n_i\in N(T_G)$ be a representative of the reflection $s_i\in W=N(T_G)/T_G$ associated to the simple root $\alpha_i$.
-In \cite{SV,Soi} Soibelman-Vaksman introduced functionals $t_i: \mathcal{O}_A\ra A$ which quantize the elements $n_i$.
-They correspond dually to generators of the quantum Weyl group of $\mathfrak{g}$; in the Appendix we recall their main properties (see also \cite{CP}, Section 8.2, and \cite{KirRes, SV,LS,KhorTol,DC-L}).
-Denote by $\lhd$ the natural right action of functionals on $\Oo_A$, namely (using Sweedler's notation)
+Finally, there is a natural action of the braid group $\mathcal{B}(\mathfrak{g})$ on $\Oo_\e$, that we will use.
+Namely, let~${n_i\in N(T_G)}$ be a representative of the reflection $s_i\in W=N(T_G)/T_G$ associated to the simple root $\alpha_i$.
+In \cite{Soi,SV}, Soibelman--Vaksman introduced functionals $t_i\colon \mathcal{O}_q\ra \mc(q)$ which quantize the elements $n_i$.
+They correspond dually to generators of the quantum Weyl group of~$\mathfrak{g}$; in the appendix, we recall their main properties, in particular, they map $\Oo_A$ to $A$ (see also~\cite[Section~8.2]{CP}, and \cite{DC-L,KhorTol,KirRes,LS,SV}).
+Denote by $\lhd$ the natural right action of functionals on~$\Oo_A$, namely (using Sweedler's notation)